ayoubbensakhria/promed/README.md

-# DockerLAMPStack
+# Promed DELUXE HMS

-A Complete LAMP stack using docker-compose
+A Complete HMS based on LAMP stack using docker-compose

 ## Usage